January 16, 2019

 Karen Reilly-Brickett has been with our village since July 2017.
 She, and her husband Jon, became customers shortly after moving to Barrington.
 They learned about It Takes a Village Pet Care on Thumbtack.

-After Karen retired in 2018, Traci Bisson, owner and founder, was quick to scoop Karen up and invite her to become the Pet Care Manager based on her vast experience in emergency medicine.
+After Karen retired in 2018, Traci Bisson, owner and founder, was quick to scoop Karen up and invited her to join the team as Safety Manager based on her vast experience in emergency medicine.

 Karen was certified as an Emergency Medical Technician and kept that certification current for 30 years.
 For 25 years, Karen worked for the 911 ambulance service in the City of Newburyport, MA, first out in the field and then in the dispatch center where she became certified as an Emergency Medical Dispatcher.
 Karen finished her career there after seven years as the Manager of the busy 911 Dispatch Center and accepted the position of Administrative Assistant to the Chief Officers at the City of Amesbury Fire Department, working in that position until her retirement 14 years later.